Laying Out the Lawn

 A full-size croquet lawn is much larger than people expect; 35 yards by 28 - twice the size of a tennis court.
 Croquet however can be enjoyed on any size lawn, just scale the dimensions.
 The sides of the lawn are in the ratio of 5 : 4 with the unit of length being seven yards.
 The corner hoops are seven yards in along each boundary from each corner.
 The peg is in the middle of the lawn and the 'centre hoops' are seven yards out from the peg along the long axis of the lawn.

 The dimensions of a full-size croquet lawn (or court) for tournament play are given by Law 2 in the Laws of Croquet.
-The diagram below gives a rather poor representation of the measurements as needed when using a tape measure.
+The diagram below gives a representation of the measurements as needed when using a tape measure.

 The measurements above are given in whole feet as well as whole yards, hence 52.5 feet is 'fifty two and a half feet' e.g. 52' 6" which is is equivalent to 17.5 yards = 17yd 1' 6 ".
+Click on diagram for image to print.

 Marking the Boundaries